riscv-software-src/riscv-isac/docs/source/quickstart.rst

         .. note:: The command assumes that the coverage is calculated for the add test.
 Modify paths to the ``-e`` and ``-t`` arguments accordingly.
 The label should also be changed based on requirements.

         .. note:: To use the spike parser use ``--parser-name spike``.

+        .. warning:: Coverage reported by ISAC is based on the instructions reported in the trace file.
+Hence it is imperative that all instructions are reported in the trace file.
+Currently the coverage reporting using the SPIKE model is inaccurate because instructions which trap are not reported in the trace file.
+It is advisable to use the SAIL model for accurate coverage reporting.

     .. tab:: Merge